 This course contributes to students’ understanding of diplomacy today, i.e. the institutions and processes by which states and other actors represent themselves and their interests to one another.
 There will be attention for diplomacy’s role in contemporary international society, its machinery, as well as different conceptual and theoretical perspectives on diplomacy.
-More specifically, the course the course will look at some of the most salient trends in diplomatic practice, in particular public diplomacy, economic diplomacy and consular affairs.
+More specifically, the course will look at some of the most salient trends in diplomatic practice.

 Methods of Instruction